EliaTogni/Univault/Classes/Simulation.md

 With that result, if $X_1$ and $X_2$ are negatively correlated, the variance of this quantity is lower than the variance of the random variables singlely taken.

 Now, how can two runs of the same simulation model be negatively correlated?
-The trick is the following: let differenciate between the odd runs and the even ones in the model.
+The trick is the following: let's differenciate between the odd runs and the even ones in the model.
 Let see the value of the odd runs as a function $h()$ of the set $U_1, \dots, U_m$ of random numbers used in the simulation, that is, the output of the random generator in the simulation.

 Indeed, in our simulation models if we give the same sequence of random number, we get the same output.
-For this reason the simulation model can be seen as a function of a set of random numbers.
+For this reason, the simulation model can be seen as a function of a set of random numbers.

 Instead of simulate the even runs, we take our random numbers and compute their complements (e.g., $1 - U_1, \dots 1- U_m$).